Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 1. Check status of existing limit orders, add any filled ones to the history, and cancel any unfilled ones
 2. Perform normal action (using latest history, which may have been modified by limit orders)
-3. If the action was a `sell`, set new limit orders
+3. If the action was a `SELL`, set new limit orders

 There are two sample configs that illustrate how this can be configured: